 For example, the Healthy Plate guidelines from Harvard Medical School and Harvard School of Public Health recommend:

-- half your plate be filled with colourful vegetables (no, not potatoes)
+– half your plate be filled with colorful vegetables (no, not potatoes)

 – a quarter of your plate be filled with whole grains (not rice, not refined pasta or white bread)